-6.7 Spent Convictions and the Principles of The Rehabilitation of Offenders Act 1974

-- 6.7.1 Under the 1974 Act, criminal convictions can become spent after a certain period of time, and once spent, for many purposes, can be disregarded completely. - 6.7.2 The possibility of rehabilitation and the length of time before rehabilitation occurs depends on the sentence imposed, and not the offence committed. - 6.7.3 Where a person is sentenced to imprisonment for a period exceeding thirty months, the conviction can never be spent. - 6.7.4 Despite the above, the principles of the Act do not apply to applicants for hackney carriage and private hire drivers' licences.
+- 6.7.1 Spent Convictions and the Principles of The Rehabilitation of Offenders Act 1974 - 6.7.2 Under the 1974 Act, criminal convictions can become spent after a certain period of time, and once spent, for many purposes, can be disregarded completely. - 6.7.3 The possibility of rehabilitation and the length of time before rehabilitation occurs depends on the sentence imposed, and not the offence committed. - 6.7.4 Where a person is sentenced to imprisonment for a period exceeding thirty months, the conviction can never be spent. - 6.7.5 Despite the above, the principles of the Act do not apply to applicants for hackney carriage and private hire drivers' licences.
 This is because the driving of these vehicles is listed as a 'Regulated Occupation' in relation to which questions may be asked as to the suitability of individuals to be granted a licence.

-- 6.7.5 Although the Act does not prevent any judicial authorities, including the Licensing Authority, from taking spent convictions into account, such convictions are only admissible in so far as they are relevant to the issue as to whether the applicant is a 'fit and proper person' to hold a licence. - 6.7.6 The determination as to whether certain convictions are spent, therefore, may be a relevant exercise. - 6.7.7 The rehabilitation periods to which reference is most commonly made are set out below.
+- 6.7.6 Although the Act does not prevent any judicial authorities, including the Licensing Authority, from taking spent convictions into account, such convictions are only admissible in so far as they are relevant to the issue as to whether the applicant is a 'fit and proper person' to hold a licence. - 6.7.7 The determination as to whether certain convictions are spent, therefore, may be a relevant exercise. - 6.7.8 The rehabilitation periods to which reference is most commonly made are set out below.
 For further details on the periods of rehabilitation applicable to all sentencing options, reference will need to be made to a specialist textbook on the Act

-Sentence/disposal Rehabilitation Period Adults (18 or over when convicted) Young Persons (under 18 when convicted) Custodial sentences, including: Imprisonment (including suspended sentence), Detention in a young offender institution, Borstal, Youth custody, Corrective training These periods are measured for sentence, including any licence Over 48 months (4 years) Never Never From 30 months to 48 months $(2\frac{1}{2} - 4 \text{ yrs})$ 7 years from end of sentence 3 1 ⁄ 2 years from end of sentence From 6 months to 30 months $(\frac{1}{2}-2\frac{1}{2})$ yrs) 4 years from end of sentence 2 years from end of sentence 6 months or less 2 years from end of sentence 18 months from end of sentence Armed forces service detention 1 year from end of sentence 6 months from end of sentence Removal from Her Majesty's service 1 year from conviction date 6 months from conviction date Fine 1 year from conviction date 6 months from conviction date Compensation Order When paid in full When paid in full Community Order Youth Rehabilitation Order 1 year from end of order 6 months from end of order 2 years from date of conviction i end date f the order does not state an Conditional discharge End of period specified in the order End of the period specified in the order Referral Order, Disqualification Order, Hospital Order, End of the period specified in the order End of the period specified in the order
+Sentence/disposal Rehabilitation Period Adults (18 or over when convicted) Young Persons (under 18 when convicted) Custodial sentences, including: Imprisonment (including suspended sentence), Detention in a young offender institution, Borstal, Youth custody, Corrective training These periods are measure the sentence, includir completed ed from the day on whiching any licence period, is Over 48 months (4 years) Never Never From 30 months to 48 months (21⁄2 -4yrs) 7 years from end of sentence 31⁄2 years from end of sentence From 6 months to 30 months (1⁄2 -21⁄2yrs) 4 years from end of sentence 2 years from end of sentence 6 months or less 2 years from end of sentence 18 months from end of sentence Armed forces service detention 1 year from end of sentence 6 months from end of sentence Removal from Her Majesty's service 1 year from conviction date 6 months from conviction date Fine 1 year from conviction date 6 months from conviction date Compensation Order When paid in full When paid in full Community Order Youth Rehabilitation Order 1 year from end of order 6 months from end of order

-Supervision Order Cautions Conditional Caution 3 months after issue, or on discharge of the conditions 3 months after issue, or on discharge of the conditions Simple caution, Reprimand, Final warning Spent immediately Spent immediately
+2 years from date of conviction if the order does not state an end date Conditional discharge End of period specified in the order End of the period specified in the order Referral Order, Disqualification Order, Hospital Order, End of the period specified in the order End of the period specified in the order Supervision Order Cautions Conditional Caution 3 months after issue, or on discharge of the conditions 3 months after issue, or on discharge of the conditions Simple caution, Reprimand, Final warning Spent immediately Spent immediately